ozwaldorf/carburetor/README.md

 Detailed documentation on options are available at [docs/home.md](./docs/home.md).

+Home modules are provided for:

+- `webcord` - installs and enables theme
+- `wezterm` - installs theme files to home, but needs to be configured separately

 ### Patch Tool

 There is a simple bash script for patching any existing catppuccin port's hex colors to carburetor.
 Note that some ports use a css pre-processor to create variations of colors, so they will need to be patched beforehand and then compiled, like [discord](#discord).